MERN-ing-the-midnight-oil/Genre-Genie/README.md

 ## Features

 - Selection of various movie genres by toggling genre buttons.
+- API calls to "mdblist" and "advanced movie search"
 - A 'Magic Lamp' that when rubbed (mouse click and movement over the lamp for an accumulated time of 4 seconds) will provide a movie recommendation fitting the selected genres.
-- An animated magic lamp that reacts to the user's interaction.
 - Saved Movies List - Functional links to movie information saved in local storage and associated delete buttons.
-- All images (except the Magic Lamp button) on the website were created by Rhys Smoker.
+- All images (except the Magic Lamp button) on the website were created by me, Rhys Smoker.

 ## Installation